Architecture of metropolitan Detroit: Residential architecture

 Downtown and New Center areas contain high-rise buildings, while the majority of the surrounding city consists of low-rise structures and single-family homes.
 The city's neighborhoods constructed prior to World War II feature the architecture of the times with wood frame and brick houses, larger brick homes in middle-class neighborhoods, and ornate mansions throughout the city's many historic districts and nearby suburbs such as Grosse Pointe.
 The oldest city neighborhoods are along the Woodward and Jefferson corridors, while newer city neighborhoods are found in the west and northeast.

 High-rise residential buildings are found in neighborhoods along the International Riverfront and East Jefferson Avenue residential area extending toward Grosse Pointe and the Palmer Park neighborhood West of Woodward on the city's North end.
 Ludwig Mies van der Rohe designed a residential development for Detroit's East side Lafayette Park (1958–1965), including three high-rise residential buildings and over 200 townhouses.
 A successful 78 acre urban renewal project, this development is the largest concentration of buildings designed by Mies van der Rohe in the world.
 Lafayette Park is near the architecturally significant St. Joseph's Catholic Church and the Eastern Market Historic District.
 The East side contains many architecturally distinctive homes such as those in the Indian Village and East Jefferson Avenue.

-Some of the oldest extant working-class neighborhoods include those in the Southwest such Corktown, established by Irish immigrants and those in the middle-class West Vernor-Junction area.
+Some of the oldest extant working-class neighborhoods include those in the Southwest such as Corktown, established by Irish immigrants and those in the middle-class West Vernor-Junction area.
 The Southwest is seeing redevelopment and construction of new homes and condos due in part to the city's expanding Mexicantown area surrounding Clark Park, which is near the architecturally significant Most Holy Redeemer Church and Ste.
 Anne de Detroit Catholic Church.